Guidance Document for Hazardous Waste Reduction Plans, Annual Status Reports & Biennial Updates

 Example 3 - Declining Production:

-- Provides an estimate, and basis for such estimate, of the costs incurred for managing each waste, including but not limited to, storage costs, on-site treatment or disposal costs, transportation costs, commercial disposal fees and regulatory fees or a demonstration why such calculation cannot be provided.
+- For each waste steam, provide an estimate, and basis for such estimate, of the costs incurred for managing each waste, including but not limited to, storage costs, on-site treatment or disposal costs, transportation costs, commercial disposal fees and regulatory fees or demonstrate the reason such calculation cannot be provided.

-- For each waste stream identified, provides an evaluation of the technical feasibility and economic practicability (including return on investment) of implementing the following waste reduction options:
+- For each waste stream identified, provide an evaluation of the technical feasibility and economic practicability (including return on investment) of implementing the following waste reduction options:

 - substitution of non-toxic or less toxic inputs to the production process which result in a reduction in the volume or toxicity of such waste;

 - reformulation or redesign of end products to eliminate production inputs or production processes that result in the generation of such waste;

 - modification or redesign of production processes, technologies or equipment which result in a reduction in the volume or toxicity of the waste;